jia1217/ParallelProgammingLabs/docs/Labs/Lab5_IPI.md

 The wave generator implements a look-up table (LUT) of 1024 samples of 16 bits each in a RAM.
 The wave generator also implements three variables:

-* nsamp: The number of samples to use for the output waveform.
+* `nsamp`: The number of samples to use for the output waveform.
 Must be between 1 and 1024.

-* prescale: The prescaler for the sample clock.
+* `prescale`: The prescaler for the sample clock.
 Must be 32 or greater.

-* speed: The speed (or rate) for the output samples in units of the prescaled clock.
+* `speed`: The speed (or rate) for the output samples in units of the prescaled clock.

-The wave generator can be instructed to send the appropriate number of samples once, cycling from 0 to nsamp-1 once and then stopping, or continuously, where it continuously loops the nsamp samples.
-When enabled, either once or continuously, the wave generator will send one sample to the DAC every (prescale x speed) clk_tx clock cycles.
+The wave generator can be instructed to send the appropriate number of samples once, cycling from 0 to `nsamp`-1 once and then stopping, or continuously, where it continuously loops the `nsamp` samples.
+When enabled, either once or continuously, the wave generator will send one sample to the DAC every (`prescale` x `speed`) `clk_tx` clock cycles.
 The contents of the RAM, as well as the three variables, can be changed via commands sent over the RS-232 link, as can the mode of the wave generator.
 The wave generator will generate responses for all commands.

 There are three clock domains within this design: `clk_rx`, `clk_tx`, and `clk_samp`.
 The clock generator module instantiates all the clocking resources required for generating these three clocks.
 All three clocks are derived from a single clock input, coming in on `clk_pin`.
 The frequency of the clock input is 125 MHz for PYNQ-Z2.